Instant Pot Sicilian Chicken Soup

 Instructions

-• Add all ingredients EXCEPT pasta and butter to your pressure cooker (Instant Pot).
+• Add all ingredients EXCEPT the pasta and butter to the pressure cooker (Instant Pot).

-• Close lid and make sure seal is closed.
+• Close the lid and make the pressure valve is closed.

-• Set on manual mode at highest pressure for 10 minutes.
+• Set on MANUAL mode at HIGH pressure for 10 minutes.

 • After 10 minutes, quick release the pressure (carefully!) and remove the lid.

-• Find the cooked chicken breasts in the soup and place them on a plate.
+• Remove the cooked chicken breasts in the soup and place on a plate.

 Notes

-This soup can also be made on the stovetop by doing all the same steps I have shown you above in a large soup pot by simmering with the lid on for 30 minutes instead of the 10 minutes in the pressure cooker.
-The remainder of the steps are the same – remove the chicken and shred, add noodles and butter.
+Cooking Tips – This soup can also be made on the stovetop by doing all the same steps shown above.
+In a large soup pot, simmer with the lid on for 30 minutes instead of the 10 minutes in the pressure cooker.
+The remainder of the steps are the same – remove the chicken and shred, add the noodles and butter.

 Your email address will not be published.
 Required fields are marked *